sharatsachin/chatbot-asmt/README.md

 ### To interact with the bot

-Send a WhatsApp message to +14155238886 with code join wrote-softly.
+Send a WhatsApp message to +14155238886 with code `join wrote-softly`.